bzhang/hangman-game/README.md

 To play the game, simply clone or download the source code to your computer.
 Open index.html in a web browser (Chrome recommended) and start playing!

+If play in Safari, please check the "Disable cross origin restrictions" option in the Develop menu.

 For easier testing and debugging, the correct word will be logged into the console.
 You can check it in the Console panel in Developer Tools.
 In Chrome, open Console panel from the menu View - Developer - Developer Tools or press keyboard shortcut Option + Command + I.

 ### Game rules